 10. Every saving matters no matter how little it is.

-They key here is to increase your saving rate each time you receive a raise so you will never bother that you had more money to start with.
+They key here is to increase your savings rate each time you receive a raise so you will never bother that you had more money to start with.
 Spending money to keep up with the modern lifestyle is not easy but that is how you can build your wealth.

 11. Have a conversation about money.

-You may feel stress out about talking about finances especially when emotions are in play.
+You may feel stressed out about talking about finances especially when emotions are in play.
 The key here is to figure out what you want to say to make the discussion flow a lot easier.
-Set financial goals that everyone can agree on both in the short and long terms.
+Set financial goals that everyone can agree on both in the short and long term.
 From there plan out how to reach your common goals be it cutting down on certain expenses.